RGHTEOUS GAMBT

 Thesis

-Given the metrological evaluation framework from Paper I, this paper proposes an MDE architecture that is designed from the ground up to produce calibrated, metrologically depth estimates.
-The model does not merely predict depth; it predicts depth with a per-pixel uncertainty estimate that is calibrated against physical , and it exposes the structure of its predictions such that a downstream consumer can apply corrections appropriate to their operating conditions.
+Given the metrological evaluation framework from Paper I, this paper proposes an MDE architecture designed from the ground up to produce calibrated, metrologically depth estimates.
+The model does not merely predict depth with a confidence score.
+It emits a measurement contract: a per-pixel depth estimate, a calibrated , a characterized correction term, and validity metadata indicating the constraint regime (geometric, learned prior, or extrapolated) under which the estimate was produced.

 The contribution is not "better depth estimation."
 If the model matches DA3 on , that is sufficient.
-The contribution is that the uncertainty estimates are calibrated (predicted match observed error distributions), the bias structure is characterized and correctable, and the full output constitutes a measurement result in the sense.
+The contribution is that the output constitutes a measurement result in the sense: uncertainty estimates are calibrated (predicted match observed error distributions), bias structure is characterized and correctable, and the consumer can distinguish geometrically grounded estimates from learned-prior gap fills.
+The model behaves like an instrument, not a score-producing black box.

 Architecture (Section 3)

 The backbone is a ( or ), following the DA2/DA3 precedent.
-The produces two outputs: a depth map and a uncertainty map ( parameterization).
+The produces four outputs: a depth map, a uncertainty map ( parameterization), a predicted bias correction term, and a per-pixel constraint-source classification (geometric, learned prior, or extrapolated).
+Together these constitute the measurement contract.
 The loss function combines:

 1. loss under a , which jointly trains the depth prediction and the uncertainty estimate.
 This is the mechanism that makes the uncertainty rather than decorative.